 Ventilation

-While you don’t want a breeze through your work area when measuring out powdered dyes and mordants, having good air filtration is important for other aspects of the dyeing process.
-When you are extracting dye overheat and anytime you have anything on the stove.
+While you don’t want a breeze through your work area when measuring powdered dyes and mordants, good air filtration is essential for other aspects of the dyeing process.
+For instance, when you’re extracting dye over a heat source and anytime you have anything on the stove.

 Working outdoors is a great option if you have a cookstove or an outdoor burner.